HesamKashefi/PersianDatePickerPlus/README.md

 ## Thanks to

-- Arash Sahebolamri, for making this library at first place.
+- Mohsens22 and Arash Sahebolamri, for making this library at first place.